schranz-templating/templating/README.md

 This is not fulfilled by twig, blade or latte as they support layout and inheritance only on template level not on render caller level.

+#### Namespaces

+The template engine allow to render specific template from different directories via namepaces.

+E.g. This is achieved in twig via the `@Namespace` and in Blade and Latte via `namespace::` template names.

 #### Functions

 The template engine allows to define custom functions which can be